-I. Strengthen the rural health care delivery system

-- Continue to expand the focus of hospital- and community-based programs to include greater participation in addressing quality issues, with a focus on the needs of primary care, oral health, and other components of the rural health delivery system. - Promote programs that increase access to health care services in rural areas such as health professional shortage area designations and workforce development programs.

-- Participate in health innovation planning, development, and implementation at the federal, state, and local levels. - Expand the current understanding of the models of regional consolidation of providers and the implications of expanded systems development for rural populations. - Shift the current focus from individual providers and hospitals to working with regional health systems. - Promote volume-to-value transformation in rural health care delivery. - Engage in state and federal transformation models of care. - Increase technical assistance and other services to the state's Rural Health Clinics and other primary care providers.

 II.
+Strengthen the rural health care delivery system

+- Expand the focus of hospital- and community-based programs to address quality issues, with a focus on the needs of primary care, oral health, behavioral health, and other components of the rural health delivery system. - Increase the focus of hospital- and community-based programs to address quality issues, emphasizing the needs of primary care, oral health, and other components of the rural health delivery system. - Promote programs that increase access to health care services in rural areas such workforce development programs and state and national policy that promote rural practice. - Expand activities with individual and regional health systems. - Promote volume-to-value transformation in rural health care delivery. - Increase technical assistance and other services to the state's Rural Health Clinics and other primary care providers.

+III.
 Promote community and population health

-- Increase the current focus on population health, including attention to changing rural demographics and shifting demands for services. - Expand opportunities for facilitating access to and uses of population health data to drive and advance rural health systems change. - Support community health improvement efforts with health care systems, rural communities, and statewide initiatives.
+• Increase the current focus on population health, including attention to changing rural demographics and shifting demands for services.

+- Expand opportunities for facilitating access to and use of population health data to drive rural health systems change. - Support community health improvement efforts with health care systems, rural communities, and statewide initiatives.